Children's Holiday Club Team in Thailand

 Our ref 12491

-There is a further opportunity in October.
+There will be a similar opportunity in October 2020.

 Thailand (officially the Kingdom of Thailand and formerly known as Siam), is a country at the centre of the Indochinese peninsula in Southeast Asia.